Australian owned and operated. Supporting Australian small businesses for 10 years.

 When it comes to the target market, try to narrow it down to your ideal customers and pinpoint their demographics as precisely as possible.
 It would be beneficial if you have user personas to present, as those will make explaining your customer strategy more straightforward.

 Presenting your business plan is most often the crucial point of your pitch.
 The investor will want to know exactly how your business plans to make money, which could be what makes or breaks the deal.
+Tech companies, in particular, often highlight the strength of their team and a scalable business model to stand out when they pitch loan proposals to investors or lenders.

 You can solidify the plan by showing the investor a detailed financial projection.
 However, you should ensure to back up every assumption with relevant data as your calculations must be as accurate as possible.
 Every investor will be very interested in the direction that your business will take financially and they’ll likely want to double-check your projections.
+Your strategy for raising money may involve different funding sources, such as venture capital funding, later rounds, or non-bank lenders, depending on your business type and growth stage.

 Since you need to keep all parts of your presentation short, it would be best to have an extended financial plan on hand if the investor wants to take a closer look.